tly1980/yarg/README.rst

 and it could be ending up quite boaring to adding up arguments by calling argparse_ APIs.

-After writing a couple scripts / app using argparse_, I belive that I found a better and easier way to do it, well, arguably.
+After writing a couple scripts / app using argparse_, I belive that I found a arguably, better and easier way to do it: YArg_.
-So here comes with YArg_.

 YArg_ is a lib intended to make easier to create command-line app.